LinuxAtDuke/Intro-To-Linux/README.md

 **Managing Processes**

 **kill**

 Just as it describes, a command used for killing an active process abruptly.
 Often used by administrators for cleaning up rogue jobs, but regular users can also control their own jobs with this command as well.
 This command requires you to specify the PID of the process to be killed (this can be found with the ps command).

-    Useful flags:
+*Useful Flags:*

-    -STOP -- suspends the process exactly as it is -CONT -- resume a previously STOP'd process
+    -STOP    suspends the process exactly as it is -CONT    resume a previously STOP'd process
-    -9 -- This is the most forceful method for killing a process
+    -9       the most forceful method for killing a process

 **pkill**
     Similar to kill though it will allow you to search for processes based on specific terms such as user.